 Excel Columns to Rows: 3 Easy Ways to Transpose Your Data

 Switching data from columns to rows or from rows to columns is known as transposing the data.
-When you convert columns into rows, the dimensions of data and the cell address also change.
-Therefore you should be really careful while transposing the data.
+When you convert columns into rows, the dimensions of data and the cell address will also change.
+Therefore, you should be careful while transposing the data.
 There are several ways to transpose columns to rows.
 We list three simple ways you can do this.

 Let’s take the example of regional sales data in a table.
-Have a look at the images given below.
-Follow the steps given below to convert the column data to row data and vice versa.
+Our data include row headers, column headers, and numerical data.
+Take a look at the images below and follow the steps below to convert the data in columns to row data and vice versa.

-Step 1: Select the table on which you want to apply the transpose command.
+Step 1: Select the data set you want to transpose.

-Step 2: On the Home tab, in the clipboard group, click copy.
-You can also use the short cut key- Ctrl+c
+Step 2: On the Home tab, in the clipboard group, click Copy.
+You can also use the shortcut key Ctrl+C (Command+C on the Mac).

-Step 3: On the worksheet, select the first cell of the destination rows or columns.
+Step 3: On the worksheet, select the top-left cell of the destination.